kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Decision maker

-**Tasks**: Assesses the software to make sure that it meets the company's needs.
+Assesses the software to make sure that it meets the company's needs.
 Requires the facts – not just marketing spin – before signing on the dotted line.
-**Goal**: Purchase the right solution for the company, and ensure stakeholders back this decision.
+Wants to purchase the right solution for the company, and ensure stakeholders back this decision.

 ### Software developer

-**Tasks**: Interested in technical topics.
+Interested in technical topics.
 Solid knowledge of programming languages.
 Experienced in programming and development projects.
 Expert in the technical or business area.
 Uses and contributes to community content.
-**Goal**: Develop and enhance software.
+Wants to develop, maintain, and enhance software.

 ### Admin/Operations

-**Tasks**: Deals with installation, upgrades, system troubleshooting.
-**Goal**: Support the ongoing operations and evolution of the Kyma implementation.
+Deals with installation, upgrades, system troubleshooting.
+Wants to support the ongoing operations and evolution of the Kyma implementation.

-## Documentation Structure
+## Documentation structure

 On the Kyma website, we have five main tabs containing multiple documents each, plus a glossary.